25 Golden Blonde Hair Color Ideas That Will Make You Glow (Without the Brassiness)

 This shade looks like you’ve spent the summer travelling somewhere dreamy without actually frying your hair in the sun.
 Sunlit blonde has gentle golden highlights throughout, blended seamlessly into your natural base via a soft root melt.

 It’s a great option for brunettes easing into blonde or anyone who hates the high-maintenance grow-out line.
 Works best with beachy waves or air-dried styles that show off the dimension.
-Use a leave-in UV protectant spray to prevent fading if you're out in the sun often.
+Mist Amika The Shield through dry hair before sun exposure to block the UV fade that pulls gold toward orange.

 Woman with sunlit golden blonde and natural root melt hair